-An address finder (sometimes called a ‘postcode lookup’) lets users specify a UK address by entering their postcode (and optionally their street name or number) and selecting their address from a list.
+An address lookup (sometimes called a ‘postcode lookup’) lets users specify a UK address by entering their postcode (and optionally their street name or number) and selecting their address from a list.

 - people entering UK addresses don’t have to enter as much information manually

 - there’s less chance of mis-typed UK addresses